Magallanes, Cavite: Economy

 The 1980 economic survey shows that the municipality had 2,043 households occupying 2,015 dwelling units, or a slight shortage of 28 housing units.
 Majority of the dwellings were of strong materials, including wood, galvanized iron, and concrete.
 The large percentage of houses using concrete may be due to the presence of a large gravel deposit comprising more than 300 ha located in barangays Ramirez and Urdaneta.
 Plans for its development is now under study by the provincial government coordination with the Bureau of Mines.

-In terms of health and sanitation Magallanes is deficient in health personnel and facilities.
-It lacks one doctor, one nurse, one dentist and two barangay health stations.
-The low awareness of proper sanitation and nutrition among the people, especially those of the lower class, aggravates the present health condition in the municipality.
+Magallanes faces deficiencies in health and sanitation services, lacking one doctor, one nurse, one dentist, and two barangay health stations.
+These shortages are compounded by low public awareness of proper sanitation and nutrition, particularly among lower-income residents, which worsens the overall health conditions in the municipality.

 Transportation within and outside the town is mainly by tricycles and jeepneys.
 It has approximately 77.639 km of road, 43.922 km being classified as primary, 19.217 km as secondary, and 15.5 km tertiary road.
 It has one national road with a length of 22.35 km, one provincial road extending 0.263 km, eight municipal roads with a total length of 3.026 km, and 18 barangay roads totalling 52 km.

 Electricity in the municipality is served by Meralco, which serves almost every part of the municipality.
 Water is supplied by the Magallanes Water System although some areas get their water from artesian wells, open wells, and springs.

 Population growth is relatively low in Magallanes due to outmigration.
 The lack of employment and educational opportunities has caused the skilled workers to settle elsewhere.